zhaoqichang/ColdstartCPI/README.md

 	   [tqdm](https://github.com/tqdm/tqdm) \
 	   [prefetch_generator](https://github.com/justheuristic/prefetch_generator) \

+	-Installation typically requires around 1 to 2 hours, depending on network conditions.

 #### System Requirements
 `ColdstartCPI` requires only a standard computer with enough RAM to support the in-memory operations.
 Using GPU could acceralate the training and inference of models.